Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 About Nitrogen (future) Support
 -------------------------------

-- *It is strongly recommended to catch static files with the static_paths setting. simple_bridge does not serve large static files in an optimal way (it loads the files into memory completely before sending)*
+- "*It is strongly recommended to catch static files with the static_paths setting. simple_bridge does not serve large static files in an optimal way (it loads the files into memory completely before sending)*"
 - `How Nitrogen processes requests <https://rshestakov.wordpress.com/2013/02/17/how-nitrogen-processes-requests/>`_
 - `How to add Nitrogen and Cowboy as dependency libs to your erlang application <https://rshestakov.wordpress.com/2013/03/03/how-to-add-nitrogen-and-cowboy-as-dependecy-libs-to-your-erlang-application/>`_